a1mery/sp-shortcuts-extension/README.md

 # SP Shortcuts Extension

-A Chrome extension that provides quick access to SharePoint admin pages and commonly used features through right-click context menus.
+A Chrome extension that provides quick access to SharePoint admin pages and list settings through right-click context menus.

 ## ✨ Features

 - **Quick Access**: Right-click on any SharePoint page to access admin shortcuts
+- **List-Specific Shortcuts**: When on SharePoint lists, get direct access to list settings and management
 - **Customizable**: Add, edit, and remove shortcuts through the options page
-- **Smart Detection**: Automatically detects your SharePoint site and constructs the correct URLs
+- **Smart Detection**: Automatically detects your SharePoint site and lists, constructs correct URLs
 - **Privacy-Focused**: Minimal permissions, no data collection, works entirely offline
 - **Import/Export**: Backup and share your shortcuts configuration

 ## 🚀 Default Shortcuts

+### Site-Level Shortcuts

 The extension comes with these built-in SharePoint shortcuts: